Emergent Web Spaces

 This page exists to clarify the distinction and provide the authoritative definition of the term.

-Emergent Web Spaces is not related in any way to the Tor network, and does not implement or require a VPN.
+Emergent Web Spaces are not related in any way to the Tor network or to Onion routing.

 Related Concepts